The associations listed below offer network platforms, interesting activities, information and specific training opportunities.

 Marie Heim-Vögtlin (MHV) grants are aimed at female researchers who have had to interrupt or reduce their scientific activities for family reasons.
 The grants enable them to restart or continue their research at a Swiss higher education institution and to improve their scientific profile.
 Submission deadline: 2 August 2015!

-New family support measures for Postdocs from the SNF: 120% support grant
+New family support measures for postdocs from the SNSF: 120% support grant

 In its Action Plan 2013-2016, the Swiss National Science Foundation (SNSF) places an emphasis on ensuring that a sufficient number of young scientists come to the fore in Switzerland.
 One corresponding measure is the new "120% support grant", which enables postdocs to stay on track with their academic career despite family commitments.